EngineerDanny/EngineerDanny/README.md

 - 👯 I’m looking to collaborate on **all kinds of exciting projects.**

-- 👨‍💻 All of my projects are available at [https://engineerdanny.me/#/projects](https://engineerdanny.me/#/projects)
+- 👨‍💻 Checkout my portfolio on [https://engineerdanny.me](https://engineerdanny.me)

 - 📝 I write articles on [https://engineerdanny.medium.com](https://engineerdanny.medium.com)

 - 💬 Ask me about **Flutter, Java, Nodejs, React and PHP Laravel**

 - 📫 You can reach me on **agyapongdaniel7777@gmail.com**

-- 📄 Know about my experiences [https://engineerdanny.me/#/experience](https://engineerdanny.me/#/experience)

 - ⚡ Fun fact **I love music and movies.**